top of page

 Q: Currently there is a lot of outside/ play space in the central area, how is that being re-provided?

-As well as dedicated spaces for play, by creating a playable landscape and new north-south routes through courtyards the design will see an increase of 3075m2 in publicly accessible outside space.
+As well as dedicated spaces for play, by creating a playable landscape and new north-south routes through courtyards the design will see an increase publicly accessible outside space.

 Q: How will we address the lack of play provision during construction and before new youth spaces like Ed City are finished?